 Pocket-sized, the CT Databook is the “Cliff Notes” version of the CT Guidebook.
 Users like carrying it and referring to it on the Trail.

-The Databook answers your questions, including: How far is the next reliable water?
+The Databook answers your questions, including: How far is the next water source?
+And how reliable is it?
 How many miles?
 What elevation?
 Where can I resupply?
 Information is presented in an easy-to-understand system of key words, symbols, maps and elevation profiles for each of the Trail segments.

 - Trail Reroutes – It tracks all recent trail reroutes.